-R136 / N4 Right hand turn onto N4 westwards at bridge on R136.
+R136/N4 Right hand turn onto N4 westwards at bridge on R136.
 Enhance and upgrade right hand turn onto N4 westwards at bridge on R136 as part of revised traffic management solution in Lucan village, engineered to facilitate a cycleway into village as part of NTA proposals.
 Kennelsfort Road and the R148 Upgrade of existing junction.
-Support the provision of a grade separated junction, or an equivalent solution to be initiated during the first two years of the 2022 to 2028 County Development Plan, to enhance the efficiency of the junction, particularly for buses on the N4 / Lucan Road QBC, to ensure safe crossing facilities are provided for all users and to reconnect the Heritage Village of Palmerstown with the newer residential areas of the community.
-The Council shall work with the NTA and other state agencies to facilitate such delivery.
-Western Dublin Orbital Route New road from the N7 to the N4 Leixlip Interchange with an extension to the N81.
-New Road to link between the N7 and the N4 Leixlip Interchange with a route by-pass function around Rathcoole and Saggart and the potential for a further extension of this route from the N7 to the N81.
-The function of this route would be primarily to provide resilience to the M50, recognising that this may also provide additional resilience to peripheral roads within the county, in particular between the N7 and N4.
-Further connections and possible alternative routes will be determined through the review of the NTA's GDA Strategy and in consultation with TII and relevant local authorities.
-In any such route a primary objective of South Dublin County Council shall be to protect environmentally sensitive areas including the alluvial woodlands at Rathcoole, the scenic Liffey Valley parklands, and amenities at Lucan Demesne and St Catherine's Park and Lucan Village and no proposals to continue a road over these lands will be considered.
+Support the provision of a grade separated junction, to be initiated during the first two years of the 2022 to 2028 County Development Plan, to enhance the efficiency of the junction, particularly for buses on the N4/Lucan Road QBC, to ensure safe crossing facilities are provided for all users and to reconnect the Heritage Village of Palmerstown with the newer residential areas of the community.
+Western Dublin Orbital Route New road from N81 to the Leixlip Interchange.
+New road from N81 to the Link between the N81, N7 and the N4 with a route Leixlip Interchange by-pass function around Rathcoole and Saggart.
+The need for this route, further connections and possible alternative routes will be determined through the review of the NTA's GDA Strategy and in consultation with TII and relevant local authorities.
+In any such route a primary objective of South Dublin County Council shall be to protect the scenic Liffey Valley parklands, and amenities at Lucan Demesne and St Catherine's Park and Lucan Village and no proposals to continue a road over these lands will be considered.